 Her extensive volunteer activities include coordinating the first three years of the American Cancer Society’s Relay for Life for Stone County, creating and coordinating After Dark in the Park for the Ozark Folk Center and supporting the Music Roots Program.
 She has served as a parent representative for the school in the implementation of the EAST program.

 In 2019, Senator Irvin was appointed to the Arkansas Supreme Court Commission on Children, Youth and Families.
-She was a founding board member and a past president of the Mountain View Youth Soccer Association, a Vice-President of the Arkansas State Soccer Association and has worked as a AAA registered volunteer soccer coach for the Mountain View High School.
+She was a founding board member and a past president of the Mountain View Youth Soccer Association, a Vice-President of the Arkansas State Soccer Association and has worked as an AAA registered volunteer soccer coach for the Mountain View High School.

 In 2008, Senator Irvin received the Presidential Award for her volunteer work in the community.

 Senator Irvin has received numerous awards and recognition for her service, both statewide and nationally.
 In 2017, she received the Arkansas Rural Advocate of the Year from the Arkansas Rural Economic Development Commission.
-Also in 2017, Senator Irvin received a national Justice Award from the Campaign for the Fair Sentencing for Minors in Washington DC.
-Other awards include:
+Also in 2017, Senator Irvin received a national Justice Award from the Campaign for the Fair Sentencing for Minors in Washington, D.C.

 - 2015 Arkansas Cattleman’s Association Legislator of the Year